 What You Can Do During AEP

-- Or switch from your Medicare Advantage plan, to the Original Medicare plan.
+- Or switch from your Medicare Advantage plan to Original Medicare

 - Enroll in the Medicare Part D Prescription Drug Plan.

-- Shift from prescription drug plan, to another prescription drug plan.
+- Shift from prescription drug plan to another Part D

-- Leave a Medicare Advantage plan that does not include prescription drug coverage, to one that does.
+- Leave a Medicare Advantage plan that doesn’t include prescription drug coverage, to one that does

-- Or leave a Medicare Advantage plan that does have a prescription drug plan, to one that does not, if you find you don’t need the extra coverage for prescribed medication.
+- Or leave a Medicare Advantage plan that does have a prescription drug plan to one that doesn’t

 Once you have decided how you want to handle the changes to your current health plan, it is important to know when you have the ability to do so.